 To find this, head over to the intersection of Thanon Jet Yot and Thanon Baanpa Pragarn.

 READ MORE: Check out the ultimate list of the best places to visit in Thailand!

-One of the streets leading to the Clock Tower is Jetyod Road.
-It boasts a succession of bars run by friendly locals, such as Peace Love Bar and Smile Bar.
+One of the streets leading to the Clock Tower in Chiang Rai is Jetyod Road.
+It boasts a succession of bars run by friendly locals, such as Peace House Bar and Smile Bar.

 Fully equipped with pool tables and local drafts on tap, it’s the perfect place to meet new people and socialise with travellers and natives alike.